Stanadyne

-Stanadyne LLC (originally known as Stanadyne Automotive Corporation) is a developer and manufacturer of fuel pumps and fuel injectors for diesel and gasoline engines.
-The company is based in Windsor, Connecticut, with global locations in Changshu, China (Stanadyne Changshu Corporation), Chennai, India (Stanadyne India Private Limited), and Brescia, Italy (Stanadyne S.p.A.).
+Stanadyne (originally known as Stanadyne Automotive Corporation) is an American developer and manufacturer of fuel pumps and fuel injectors for diesel and gasoline engines.
+The company specializes in fuel injection equipment producing components for gasoline direct injection engines, Common rail systems, electronic and mechanical governed rotary distributor pumps for diesel engines and diesel fuel injectors.

+The company is based in Windsor, Connecticut, with global locations in Changshu, China (Stanadyne Changshu Corporation), Chennai, India (Stanadyne India Private Limited), Brescia, Italy (Stanadyne S.p.A.) and Sharjah, UAE (Stanadyne Mideast FZE).
 The company also operates a manufacturing facility in Jacksonville, NC.
-The company specializes in fuel injection equipment producing components for gasoline direct injection engines, Common rail systems, electronic and mechanical governed rotary distributor pumps for diesel engines and diesel fuel injectors.
-Stanadyne is wholly owned by the private equity firm Kohlberg & Company.
+As of 2023, Stanadyne is owned by a group of investors led by private equity firm Cerberus Capital Management.

 History

+Foundation and early years

 The company was founded in 1876 as Hartford Machine Screw Company.
 It was renamed Standard Screw Company in 1900.
 The company added additional subsidiaries throughout the early part of the century.